-Ever seen a balloon "magically" stick to the wall?
-Almost every adult tried the classic balloon-on-wall trick as a kid, but it never ceases to amaze little kids who see it for the first time.
-The classic experiment uses a balloon and a head full of static, but this updated version uses a piece of wool fabric instead so you're not left with a head full of tangled hair at the end.
+Ever see a balloon "magically" stick to the wall?
+Almost every adult tried the classic balloon-on-the-wall trick as a kid, but it never ceases to amaze little kids who see it for the first time.
+One of the original static electricity "magic" tricks, the classic experiment uses a balloon and a head full of static.
+Our updated version uses a piece of wool fabric instead so you're not left with a head full of tangled hair at the end.
 Try it with your kids and watch their eyes light up in wonder.

 What You Need:

 - Synthetic or wool fabric that can create a static charge (a wool sock is ideal)

 - Dry day when there isn't too much humidity in the air

 - Get your child to charge one of the balloons with static electricity by gently rubbing the cloth against it.

 - Ask him to stick the charged side of the balloon against the wall.
 What happened?
 Did it stick?